Unpacking Security Scanners for GitHub Actions Workflows: Results

-Three scanners stand out: \semgrep, \ggshield, and \frizbee.
-These three scanners run significantly slower than the others and the performance variance is also more important than for the other tools.
-The \semgrep scanner shows the largest variability in runtime, ranging from 11.7s to 34.65s in our measurements.
-This variation is influenced by the presence of dynamic elements such as multi-line shell commands, e.g. \texttt{docker stop \$running\_containers}, secret references, e.g. \texttt{\${{vars.ENTERPRISE\_SSH\_\allowbreak SCRIPT || secrets.\allowbreak ENTERPRISE\_SSH\_\allowbreak SCRIPT }}}, and conditional expressions, e.g. \texttt{github.\allowbreak event.workflow\_run.conclusion == 'success'}.
-These elements activate a broader set of detection rules during analysis. \ggshield performs secret detection using entropy analysis, pattern matching, and heuristic rules.
+\frizbee, \pinny and \scharf all focus on unpinned dependency weaknesses, but they do not exhibit the same runtime profiles. \pinny and \scharf are the fastest scanners in our study, with maximum median runtimes of only 0.06s and 0.03s respectively. \frizbee is systematically slightly slower and shows a few more visible spikes.
+This difference is consistent with the additional timing measurements we collected: compared with \pinny and \scharf, \frizbee appears to spend more time in startup and initialization on each run, and to perform extra work to resolve external references such as commit SHAs and container image digests, rather than simply parsing the workflow file itself.
+As a result, the three scanners remain in the same tier overall.

+\ggshield occupies an intermediate position in our setup.
+Its runtime is higher than that of the focused pinning scanners and the fastest general-purpose tools, but it remains well below \semgrep.
+This behavior is consistent with its detection strategy. \ggshield performs secret detection using entropy analysis, pattern matching, and heuristic rules.
 It analyzes workflow contents to identify \texttt{high-entropy} strings assigned to sensitive variable names (e.g., \texttt{token}, \texttt{secret}, or \texttt{api\_key}), applying multiple validation steps to reduce false positives.
-This layered content inspection contributes to variations in runtime across workflows, depending on the presence and structure of secret-like strings. \frizbee, which ensures \ghas and container images are properly pinned by resolving commit SHAs and image digests, shows slightly longer execution times despite performing the same type of task as \pinny and \scharf.
-These differences stem from different implementation details and strategies to resolve external references.
+This layered content inspection contributes to variations in runtime across workflows, depending on the presence and structure of secret-like strings.
+This broader content inspection gives \ggshield a higher baseline cost, while still keeping runtime moderate overall.
+In our measurements, its median per-workflow runtime is typically around one second, with a small number of slower cases.

-In contrast, \scharf and \pinny achieve much faster performance, with maximum runtimes of 0.05s and 0.09s respectively.
-Other tools also show stable and predictable performances. \actionlint, which only performs syntax and structural validation of workflow YAML files, completes within 0.39s. \poutine, focusing on security-sensitive configuration checks completes within 0.46s. \scorecard, which performs a broad repository-wide evaluation including workflow and metadata checks, runs in 1.37s. \zizmor, covering workflow triggers, job contexts, and secret handling, remains fast with 0.23s.
-These execution times remain consistent across workflows with varying numbers of lines of code, secrets, and reused actions.